mecharmor/Outdoor-I-O/README.md

     - Add Settings options for user such as ❌
         - clear trips ❌
         - export photos to use elsewhere? ❌

-- Use **Core Location to track hunting path** (https://developer.apple.com/documentation/corelocation)
-- User can **Add a weapon to their dashboard and modify attributes**
-- User can **Start Hunt** so their traveled path will be saved so they can playback the trail they took

 ## Outdoor I/O Mockups
 <img src="https://github.com/mecharmor/CSC690-IOS-APP/blob/master/mockups/drawing.jpg" alt="" width="300px" height="auto">